How To Get Started With Digital Marketing Automation

 Companies must understand how to use marketing automation tools correctly.
 That's why it's a good idea to look into your competitors' tools and ensure you use the same ones.

 There's no doubt that marketing automation tools can make your life easier and more efficient.
 But it's important to understand where the limits of automation lie and what it's possible to achieve without automation.

 If you want to increase the quality and quantity of leads in your pipeline, consider using marketing automation tools for some of your marketing.
 However, if you're looking for more complex, higher-value interactions with your audience, there are better solutions than marketing automation.

 Instead, you may want to focus on the following types of interactions:

 - Engagement and conversion – For example, you may want to create personalised messages to attract and keep a few customers.
 This is a high-value interaction, so it's not worth automating.

-- Sales – If you sell products or services, you may want to automate creating a sales conversation.
-However, if you’re selling a subscription or a service, you may not need to use marketing automation to find your customers.
+- Sales – You may want to automate creating a sales conversation if you sell products or services.
+However, if you're selling a subscription or a service, you may not need to use marketing automation to find your customers.